gregoriB/react-services/README.md

         this.someOtherService = someOtherService;
     }
 }

+// Or use if you prefer TypeScript class NameService {
+    constructor(
+        private someService: SomeService,
+        private someOtherService: someOtherService
+    ) {}
+}
 ```

 So that's really all there is to it.
 Mark your services with the `Service` decorator, and use the `useService` hook to access them.
 Use observables for any service state that is going to be updated.

+## Caveats

+Right now, only classes that utilize the `@Service` decorator, can be injected.
+Trying to inject anything else will cause nasty errors.
+I'm hoping to eventually update this to allow injecting other things.

+All services are global singletons.
+Utility classes and unique instances of services are not supported yet.

+As stated before, the provided `Observable` class should not be used for anything more than a really basic, throw-away application.
+Seriously, use RxJS instead.
+It's amazing.

+This library is untested and unproven.
+Maybe I'll write out some robusts automated test and build something worthwhile with it at some point.